Truvada Tablets is a brand of medicine containing the active ingredients tenofovir disoproxil fumarate - emtricitabine.

 - swelling of the face, lips, tongue or other parts of the body

-Do not take TRUVADA if you are already taking any of the components of TRUVADA (tenofovir DF or emtricitabine) or other medicines to treat HIV-1 infection such as:
+Do not take TRUVADA if you are already taking any of the components of TRUVADA (tenofovir DF or emtricitabine).

 Do not take TRUVADA if you are taking adefovir dipivoxil.